-Potential error for storage estimates and change in storage estimates are within 20 percent of baseline for most variables and storage compartments.
-The data gap sensitivity showed the greatest range in potential error due to a missing Fall 2017 water level that resulted in a projected gain in storage from spring to fall in the perched aquifer, rather than a decline.
-That type of error, however, is screened for during report preparations and was mitigated with a substituted elevation.
+Potential error for storage estimates and change in storage estimates is within 20 percent of baseline for most variables and storage compartments.
+The data gap sensitivity showed the greatest range in potential error is due to a missing Fall 2017 water level, which resulted in a projected gain in storage from spring to fall in the perched aquifer, rather than a decline.
+That type of error, however, is screened for during report preparation and was mitigated with a substituted elevation.
+Specific yield would be considered the most significant source of error, compared to survey/tape bias error or mitigated data gaps.